Candy and Confectionery Gummy Candy Recipes

 Instructions

-Line an 8×8-inch square tin with parchment and grease generously with canola oil.
-Set aside until ready to use.
+Line an 8×8-inch square tin with parchment and grease generously with canola oil or nonstick spray.
+Set aside.

 Tin lined with parchment

-Add 190 ml cold cranberry juice to a large saucepan; sprinkle gelatine over top to dissolve.
+Add cold cranberry juice to a large saucepan; sprinkle gelatin over top to dissolve.

-Add 240 ml boiling cranberry juice and sugar to the saucepan and whisk gently to combine.
+Add boiling cranberry juice and sugar to the saucepan and whisk to combine.

 Cranberry mixture with whisk

-Bring mixture to a boil and simmer on medium heat, stirring occasionally, until it reaches 107° C / 225° F on a digital thermometer.
+Bring mixture to a boil.
+Reduce heat to medium and simmer, stirring occasionally, until mixture reaches 107° C / 225° F on a digital thermometer.
 This will take 20-25 minutes or longer, so be patient!

 Cranberry mixture in saucepan